jdheyburn/jdheyburn.co.uk/content/blog/automating-instance-hygiene-with-aws-ssm-0/index.md

 > You can see the [whole thing](https://console.aws.amazon.com/systems-manager/documents/AWS-RunPatchBaseline/content) on AWS.

 Even from this snippet it is hard to distinguish what is going on.
-Losing out on [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting) means the code is readable by any means, and since this is a JSON file format, we lose type hinting for the language we are writing the script in (PowerShell in this case).
+Losing out on [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting) means the code isn't readable by any means, and since this is a JSON file format, we lose type hinting for the language we are writing the script in (PowerShell in this case).

 We can fix all these issues by adopting a common pattern when composing command documents.
 We can have S3 store the script, then have the command document perform these actions: